tariqsheikhsw/CiscoDNACenter/README.md

 🔘 QX - Which three of the following are necessary steps to configure AVC in WLCs?
 (Choose three.)

-X.Add a description containing the keyword lan to the device interfaces that are used for application visibility, then resynchronize the network device.
+[✔️]Add a description containing the keyword lan to the device interfaces that are used for application visibility, then resynchronize the network device.

-X.Configure an IP address on the interfaces that are used for application visibility.
+[✔️]Configure an IP address on the interfaces that are used for application visibility.

 Configure SNMP read/write credentials on the device.

 Apply the Optimal telemetry profile to the network device.

-X.Apply the Maximal telemetry profile to the network device.
+[✔️]Apply the Maximal telemetry profile to the network device.

 🔘 QX - Which two of the following are true statements in the calculation of Application Health scores?
 (Choose two.)

-X.The application health score is based on network QoS KPIs and application QoE.
+[✔️]The application health score is based on network QoS KPIs and application QoE.

 The network QoS KPIs are network utilization, network latency, application server latency, packet loss, and jitter.

-X.The application QoE is based on VoS scores using Cisco Validated Design thresholds based on traffic class per KPI.
+[✔️]The application QoE is based on VoS scores using Cisco Validated Design thresholds based on traffic class per KPI.

 Application health scores are calculated every 15 minutes.